m9395/odps/intl.en-US/Prepare/Activate MaxCompute.md

     ![](https://static-aliyun-doc.oss-cn-hangzhou.aliyuncs.com/assets/img/en-US/5642659951/p1383.png)

     MaxCompute provides two payment options: Subscription and Pay-As-You-Go.
 You can select a method as needed.
-For more information, see [Billing](https://www.alibabacloud.com/help/doc-detail/74873.htm).
+For more information, see [Computing pricing](/intl.en-US/Pricing/Computing pricing.md).

     You can select a region according to your current setup.
 We recommend that you take into consideration the regions of related Alibaba Cloud products \(such as ECS\) and your actual data.